iterative/dvc.org/content/docs/command-reference/plots/index.md

 ```

 In hierarchical file formats (JSON or YAML), an array of consistent objects is
+expected: every object should have the same structure.

-expected. `dvc plots` subcommands can produce plots for a specified field or a
+`dvc plots` subcommands can produce plots for a specified field or a set of
-set of them, from the array's objects.
-For example, `val_loss` is one of the
+them, from the array's objects.
+For example, `val_loss` is one of the field
-field names in the `train` array below:
+names in the `train` array below:

 ```
 {